vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ### <a id="genreq"> </a> General Requirements

-- A vCenter with NSX-T backed environment.
+- A vCenter with NSX backed environment.
-- Ensure that following NSX-T configurations are in place:
+- Ensure that following NSX configurations are in place:

-  > **Note** The following provides only a high-level overview of the required NSX-T configuration.
-For more information, see [NSX-T Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html) and [NSX-T Data Center Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).
+  > **Note** The following provides only a high-level overview of the required NSX configuration.
+For more information, see [NSX Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX/4.1/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html) and [NSX Data Center Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).

-  - NSX-T manager instance is deployed and configured with Advanced or higher license.
+  - NSX manager instance is deployed and configured with Advanced or higher license.
-  - vCenter Server that is associated with the NSX-T Data Center is configured as Compute Manager.
+  - vCenter Server that is associated with the NSX Data Center is configured as Compute Manager.
   - Required overlay and vLAN Transport Zones are created.
   - IP pools for host and edge tunnel endpoints (TEP) are created.
   - Host and edge uplink profiles are in place.
   - Transport node profiles are created.
-This is not required if configuring NSX-T data center on each host instead of the cluster.
+This is not required if configuring NSX data center on each host instead of the cluster.
-  - NSX-T data center configured on all hosts part of the vSphere cluster or clusters.
+  - NSX data center configured on all hosts part of the vSphere cluster or clusters.
   - Edge transport nodes and at least one edge cluster is created
   - Tier-0 uplink segments and tier-0 gateway is created.
   - Tier-0 router is peered with uplink L3 switch.
   - DHCP profile is created in NSX.
 - SDDC environment has the following objects in place:
-  - A vSphere cluster with at least three hosts on which vSphere DRS is enabled and NSX-T is successfully configured.
+  - A vSphere cluster with at least three hosts on which vSphere DRS is enabled and NSX is successfully configured.
   - A dedicated resource pool to deploy the following Tanzu Kubernetes management cluster, shared services cluster, and workload clusters.
 The number of required resource pools depends on the number of workload clusters to be deployed.
   - VM folders to collect the Tanzu Kubernetes Grid VMs.
   - A datastore with sufficient capacity for the control plane and worker node VM files.
   - Network time protocol (NTP) service is running on all hosts and vCenter.
   - A host, server, or VM based on Linux, macOS, or Windows which acts as your bootstrap machine which has docker installed.
 For this deployment, a virtual machine based on Photon OS will be used.
   - Depending on the OS flavor of the bootstrap VM, download and configure the following packages from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).
 To configure required packages on the Cent OS machine, see [Deploy and Configure Bootstrap Machine](#configurebootstrap)."
-    - Tanzu CLI 2.1.0
+    - Tanzu CLI 2.3.0
-    - Kubectl cluster CLI 1.24.9
+    - Kubectl cluster CLI 1.26.5
-  - A vSphere account with permissions as described in [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-prep-vsphere.html).
+  - A vSphere account with permissions as described in [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-prep-vsphere.html#vsphere-permissions).
-  - Download and import NSX Advanced Load Balancer 22.1.2 OVA to Content Library.
+  - Download and import NSX Advanced Load Balancer 22.1.3 OVA to Content Library.
   - Download the following OVA files from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x) and import to vCenter.
 Convert the imported VMs to templates."
-    - Photon v3 Kubernetes v1.24.9 OVA and/or
+    - Photon v3 Kubernetes v1.26.5 OVA and/or
-    - Ubuntu 2004 Kubernetes v1.24.9 OVA
+    - Ubuntu 2004 Kubernetes v1.26.5 OVA

 > **Note** You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384) and import them to deploy workload clusters on the intended Kubernetes versions.<p>
 > **Note** In Tanzu Kubernetes Grid nodes, it is recommended to not use hostnames with ".local" domain suffix.
 For more information, see [KB article](https://kb.vmware.com/s/article/83623).